JUARA POLICIES AND PROCEDURES

 Prior to selling your Business Center, you must notify JUARA’s Compliance department of your intent to sell the business and you must receive the Company’s written pre-approval.
 The Compliance department may be contacted via email at compliance@Juaraskincare.com.

-• You must be in good standing and not be in material violation of any term of the JUARA Consultant Policies & Procedures for the 12 calendar months preceding the date on which you request the transfer approval.
+• You must be in good standing and not be in material violation of any term of the JUARA Guide Policies & Procedures for the 12 calendar months preceding the date on which you request the transfer approval.

-• The transferee may not have been a Consultant at any point in the past, nor may the transferee have been an owner, officer, operator or agent of an entity that owned a Business Center at any time in the past.
+• The transferee may not have been a Guide at any point in the past, nor may the transferee have been an owner, officer, operator or agent of an entity that owned a Business Center at any time in the past.

 • The transferee must satisfy JUARA that they have the knowledge and skill necessary to support and train the organization that he or she is acquiring.